Bold and diverse illustrations that challenge inequality and racism by Alva Skog

 "Illustration is a way for me to communicate, express and question ideas and ideals.
 For me, illustration and art is a powerful (political) tool and I want people to reflect on things that we might ignore, such as gender inequality and hidden racism," says Alva Skog.

-The Swedish illustrator is currently studying her final year at Central Saint Martins but is already making an impact in the industry.
-In 2017, she won a Yellow Pencil in the D&AD New Blood awards and she has exhibited twice at the Cluster Arts Illustration show in Shoreditch.
+The Swedish illustrator is currently studying their final year at Central Saint Martins but is already making an impact in the industry.
+In 2017, they won a Yellow Pencil in the D&AD New Blood awards and they have exhibited twice at the Cluster Arts Illustration show in Shoreditch.

-"My wish is to highlight and challenge social issues in society and contribute to the much-needed diversity in media and advertising," she adds.
-Here's a recent selection of her illustration work, along with an animation entitled About Morfar – an adaptation of a recorded conversation between her mother and grandmother about her grandfather.
+"My wish is to highlight and challenge social issues in society and contribute to the much-needed diversity in media and advertising," Alva adds.
+Here's a recent selection of their illustration work, along with an animation entitled About Morfar – an adaptation of a recorded conversation between their mother and grandmother about their grandfather.
 The soundtrack is All Is Not Lost by Stephen Daniel Lemaire.
 One to watch.